kisurizzz/project-1-currency-converter/README.md

 1. Clone this repository using

     ```bash
-      git clone git@github.com:dennis-kiboi/email-extractor.git
+      git clone git@github.com:kisurizzz/project-1-currency-converter.git
     ```

     or by downloading a ZIP file of the code.

 2. The repository, if downloaded as a .zip file will need to be extracted to your preferred location.

-3. Navigate to the project folder on your bash terminal.
+3. Navigate to the project folder on your terminal.

-4. Install dependancies using
+4. Run the local server

     ```bash
-      npm install
+      json-server --watch db.json
     ```

 5. Run the application using